jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

 - Understanding Roles in Azure
   - RBAC is an authorization system for providing access based on roles that are asigned to users
+  - RBAC uses an allow model
   - Components
     - Security Principals
+      - An object that represents something that requests access to resources.
       - The WHO in RBAC
       - Ex:  Users in Azure AD
     - Roles
+      - A set of permissions that lists the allowed operations.
+Azure RBAC comes with built-in role definitions, but you can also create your own custom role definitions.
       - The WHAT in RBAC
       - Role definitions define what actions are allowed
       - Supports both Allow (Actions) and Deny (Not Actions)